RakhithJK/BishopFox-sliver-wiki/Traffic-Encoders.md

 The `decode` function takes a `uint32` pointer to a buffer and the `uint32` size of the buffer, and returns a `uint64` value where the upper 32 bits are a pointer to the address of the buffer and the lower 32 bits are the size of the buffer.

+The `malloc` function takes a `uint64` size.
+The function should allocate a buffer of the given size in bytes, and return a pointer to.

+The `free` function takes a pointer to memory which should be freed.

 For example, a return value in Go may look like:

 ```go